Countdown scam warnings

 Latest scam warnings

-- Mon, 22 Apr 2019 - Scam text message advising they have won second place in the 'Countdown Easter draw on 21/04/19' with link to verify.
+- Thurs, 12 Dec 2019 - Scam email advising customers they have won a smartphone with link to collect.
 Do not click the link.

 Businesses like Countdown and other major retailers or airlines are frequently targeted because we have large customer bases and do often run competitions so communications from us can seem quite plausible.